THE CASE FOR CASH BALANCE PENSION PLANS

-The past few years have been difficult for all investors as long-held inverse correlations have eroded and traditional approaches have lost their capacity for producing desired results.
-One outlet for the sophisticated investor is alternative investments, and more specifically real estate.
+The past few years have been difficult for all investors as long-held inverse correlations have eroded, and traditional approaches have lost their capacity to produce desired results.
+One outlet for the sophisticated investor is alternative investments and more specifically, real estate.
 Many people believe that a “Self Directed IRA” is the only way a retirement plan can invest in real estate.
 However, the Internal Revenue Code has always permitted investing in alternative assets in qualified retirement plans such as 401(k) plans and defined benefit plans.
 One significant advantage of investing in real estate in a qualified pension plan is that leveraged or debt-financed property may not be subject to Unrelated Business Income Tax (UBIT) rules to the same extent as IRAs.

 The Department of Labor (DOL), the Equal Employment Opportunity Commission (EEOC), and the IRS/Department of the Treasury have responsibilities in overseeing and enforcing the provisions of the law.
 Generally, the DOL focuses on the fiduciary responsibilities, employee rights and reporting and disclosure requirements under the law, while the EEOC concentrates on the portions of the law relating to age discriminatory employment practices.
 The IRS/Department of the Treasury generally focuses on the standards set by the law for plans to qualify for tax preferences.

-A recent publication by Kravitz, entitled 2018 National Cash Balance Research Report, was compiled from an in-depth analysis of the latest IRS form 5500 filings for Cash Balance retirement plans.
-Some of the highlights in their survey released in October 2018 include the following:
+A recent publication, entitled National Cash Balance Research Report, was compiled from an in-depth analysis of the latest IRS form 5500 filings for Cash Balance retirement plans.
+Some of the highlights in their survey include the following: